Narrative Review

 2. Title

-The title of the manuscript should be concise and informative, with a maximum of 15 (fifteen) words, without the use of abbreviations.
+The title of the manuscript should be concise and informative, with a maximum of 15 words, without the use of abbreviations.

 3. Abstract